25+ Healthy Breakfast Ideas to Start Each Day Right

-For most people, a healthy breakfast has three components:
+For most people, healthy breakfast ideas start with three components:

 A serving of a whole-grain carbohydrate, a serving of a dairy or high-calcium food, and a serving of fruit.
 Together, that’s roughly 300 calories.
 A high-protein serving (like meat or an egg) is fine as long as it doesn’t add too much fat or calories.
-Try these quick combos:
+These healthy breakfast ideas combine all three components:

 • a bowl of high-fibre, multigrain cereal, lots of strawberries, and low-fat milk

 • a granola bar, an apple, and low-fat milk